So you got a new skateboard deck?

 The more you file it, the easier it'll cut.
 Don't get carried away, you can file through the grip.
 So use caution.

-Take your retractable blade knife and poke it through the bottom of your grip tape.
+Take your retractable blade knife (or razor blade) and poke it through the bottom of your grip tape.

 Place it along the edge of your skateboard at a 45° angle.